 This recipe looks complicated, but is actually quite easy.
 The only piece of special equipment you need is a food processor with a shredder blade.
 I’m sure this could also be done on a box grater, it would just take a little more time.
+If you are lucky enough to live near a Trader Joe’s or Whole Foods, you can now find shredded cauliflower in the frozen vegetable section!
 I highly recommend NOT skipping the lime juice, cilantro (use parsley if your are averse to cilantro), and the fresh Roma tomato – they really brighten up the flavors of the dish and make it look pretty and festive!

 - 1 medium head of cauliflower, cored and shredded in a food processor to look like rice

 - 1 small yellow onion, diced

 - 1 teaspoon paprika

 - 1/4-1/2 teaspoon cayenne pepper (more if you like it spicier)

 - 1/2 cup chicken broth homemade or a clean store bought version (Or use vegetable stock for vegan option.)